JoaoPedroAlex/admin/README.md

 To use the setup command in Windows edit first the ${basedir}/bin/install.properties.bat and ${basedir}/scripts/general-config.properties to set the environment variables.
 Edit the ${basedir}/scripts/was-config.properties to set the parameters needed to connect to WAS.

-You should set the admin user / password in your soap.client.props for security reasons otherwise you should set the passowrd in file was-config.properties and execute the tool PropFilePasswordEncoder to encrypt the password so that ii is not visible to whoever read the file.
+You should set the admin user / password in your soap.client.props for security reasons otherwise you should set the passowrd in file was-config.properties and execute the tool PropFilePasswordEncoder to encrypt the password so that it is not visible to whoever read the file.

+I pretend to make this framework global for usage in Windows and Unix plataforms also.